jedi-academy/learn-4711/data/lessons/week05.md

 - What are the differences when use models for tables, folders, XML, and services?
 - Which one the MVC pattern should we be using?
 - XML

-###Do you have comments or suggestions about the flipped learning process?

-- Demo of different models
-- Most of this slide is theory.
-I feel like these kinds of surveys should come after the lab so that we have had the chance to better investigate the models, and play with them to get a better understanding for better feedback.
-- thorough explanation and examples